(Translate this site)

 "Don't you feel my touch?"
 She still hadn't pulled on the tag.

-"Ahh--" I held up a finger in narrative"-- but we wouldn't get 100%.
+"Ahh--" I held up one finger in narrative"-- but we wouldn't get 100%.
 And more importantly, we wouldn't be risking anything in the contact.
 Real sex must entail the real anxieties of mortal beings.
 Call up the fear of death and rejection and loneliness and the feeling of separateness.
 Collect up and bring to the party all the bad things about consciousness, to meet with all the good.

 "If we don't do that, how can we really compare and contrast our individuality with our unity?

 "The risk of death-- of discontinuity, or disruption, no matter how slight-- brings about an instability.
 An unpredictability, that can allow the movement to a different energy state.
-It opens the way to reaching and passing through our next bifurcation point."
-I found myself spouting.
+It opens the way to reaching and passing through our next bifurcation point," I found myself spouting.

 Surprisingly, I found in my head the very information I was talking about, after a bit of sifting.
+But Sym was now responding to my last statement.

 "Your proposal is intriguing, Jerry.
 And the dissipative structures of mind, both organic and inorganic, can indeed benefit from periodic events of instability to allow the formation of new matrices.
 However, you leave out the fact that such newfound states tend towards the chaotic; the psychotic.
 There are no guarantees we would make gains from such an experiment.
 Indeed, the probabilities point towards a negative outcome rather than positive."